FEATURED

 Continue reading »

-Works in progress.
-Exploring the idea of a spherical zoetrope (clearly impossible to do in real life), here animating an abstracted figure cyclically standing, kneeling, and raising arms.
-The sculpture/lamp is derived from the animation.
+Exploring the idea of a spherical zoetrope (a physical impossiblity).
+Here animating an abstracted figure cyclically standing, kneeling, and raising arms, abstracted through one of my experimental ‘geometry’ neural networks (used also in Intersections.
+The sculpture above is an excerpt from the animation.

 Nov 162023